roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/Disk volumes/Use FlexVolume to dynamically expand a disk type PV in ACK.md

 ## Expand a disk type PV after restarting a pod

-1. Use kubectl to connect to a cluster.
+1. Use kubectl to connect to a Kubernetes cluster.
 For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use kubectl to connect to an ACK cluster.md).

-    Assume that the pod that you want to manage is in the following state.
+    In this example, the pod that you want to manage is in the following state.

     Run the following command to query the information about the pod: